tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 This allows your platform to skip the expensive step of compiling OpenSSL or other crypto libraries and instead use a known good crypto library that is built from a known good source.
 For more information on Shared Networking and Shared Crypto, go check it out [here](https://microsoft.github.io/mu/dyn/mu_plus/SharedCryptoPkg/feature_sharedcrypto/) and [here](https://microsoft.github.io/mu/dyn/mu_basecore/NetworkPkg/SharedNetworking/SharedNetworking/).

-Now, how is Shared Binaries built?
+Now, how are Shared Binaries built?
 Check out the code on [github](https://github.com/microsoft/mu_basecore) under NetworkPkg/SharedNetworking/DriverBuilder.py (it may move, this is where it was at time of writing), which is the invokable that powers the shared binaries.

-SharedNetworking in particular is a tricky problem because we want to built every architecture into an FV and package it into a NugetFeed.
+SharedNetworking in particular is a tricky problem because we want to build every architecture into an FV and package it into a NugetFeed.

 In a nutshell here's the flow we want:
  1. Acquire the dependencies we need (Crypto, OpenSSL, etc)